azarketa/Thermodynamics-theoretical-pills/source/07_Gas_mixtures.md

 This formulation applies to any **extensive quantity** — such as total volume — and ensures that the mixture property reflects the collective contribution of all components, each weighted by its mass fraction.

-:::{admonition} Note: validity of additivity
+:::{note} Note: validity of additivity
-:class: note, dropdown
+:class: dropdown

 All the relations above rely on the **ideal mixture assumption**, where interactions between different species are neglected.
 For real mixtures—especially under high pressure, low temperature, or when chemical reactions occur—these additivity rules must be replaced by non-ideal mixture models (e.g., equations of state with mixing rules or activity coefficients).
 :::

-:::{admonition} Important: unit-consistency of mixture properties
+:::{warning} Important: unit-consistency of mixture properties
-:class: warning

 Each property of an ideal gas mixture—whether expressed per mole or per mass—results from **weighted averaging** of the component properties.
 The weighting factor depends on the reference basis: